"Resilience in Practice"

 A goal of this year’s AGM is to invite speakers to talk about the different priorities and approaches that are being advocated by government that, in turn, frames how we respond as a profession.
 Species at risk are a legislated priority, but what about the common species whose populations face continued decline?
 What about migration?
 Fish passage through culverts has been restricted as much as the migratory pathways of amphibians are being fragmented by the construction of roads.

 Should we be focusing our efforts and financial resources on the rare and endangered or the common and abundant organisms that are important for the ecosystem services they provide?
 Billions of western toad tadpoles filter through mountains of sediment in aquatic ecosystem across the province and that is something we might want to sustain as well.
 How does this relate to the economics or science in our practice?
-These are the difficult questions that we will be addressing through lively debate in our 2019 AGM, which is being held at Thompson Rivers University in Kamloops.
+These are the difficult questions that we will be addressing through lively debate in our 2019 Conference and AGM.

 Who should attend: